WillBickerstaff/shelterlight/DOC/config_README.md

 | `failed_fix_days`    | int   | `14`           | Days of repeated fix failure before fault.      |
 | `bypass_fix_window`  | bool  | `False`        | Allow GPS fixing at any time.                   |

+**NOTE:** `pwr_up_time` ## [GPS] is only used on the system's first ever fix.
+After that, the system measures how long the GPS takes to obtain a fix and uses that duration as a base for future fix attempts (with a -2 second buffer).
+This reduces noise in the logs and avoids unnecessary waiting.

 ---

 ## [IO]